 Gallo pinto, literally translated as “spotted chicken,” is the national dish of Costa Rica.
 While the dish is still ubiquitous through the country, the plato tipico of rice, black beans and chicken has evolved and Costa Rica is embracing a food revolution.
 While most local restaurants still serve it, hotels and eco lodges that serve an international clientele are breaking that mold.
 These chefs routinely rely on local meat and produce to create culinary delights rooted in regional preferences such as Caribbean, mountain or Pacific influences.

-Costa Rica can be the perfect destination for a honeymoon or romantic getaway.
+Costa Rica can be the perfect destination for a honeymoon or romantic cruise.
 The country is full of candle-lit dinners, beds covered in rose petals, outdoor showers for two and verandas overlooking stunning sunsets, romantic beaches, scenic volcanoes and tropical forests.
 Whether you are seeking an active adventure or a relaxing beach vacation, Costa Rica has everything lovers are looking for.